Parent Guide to Student Technology

 - Can IT give me my student’s password?

-- Where can my student buy a computer, computer supplies or software?
+- Where can my student buy a computer?

 ULink is a secure web-based portal which serves as a gateway to university academic, financial and service information.
 Through ULink, students can register for classes, manage accounts, find important news and information, view transcripts, check grades and maintain personal information.